gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday January 27,
+* Monday February 3,
   8:00pm [Mountain][mtn]:
   We will
   continue
-  discussion at page 120 in
+  discussion at page 125 in
   the section "Further Commentary by Ayn Rand", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]